Cislunar-Explorers/CislunarSim/README.md

 Run in terminal (Mac users only):

-If you don't have Homebrew, run the following.
-If you do, :
+If you don't have Homebrew, run the following:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"